pandas-dev/pandas/doc/source/user_guide/groupby.rst

    For Python 3.5 and earlier, the order of ``**kwargs`` in a functions was not preserved.
-Because the indeterminate keyword ordering would result in indeterminate output column ordering, keyword aggregation is not supported for Python 3.5.
-A ``RuntimeError`` will be raised instead.
+Because the indeterminate keyword ordering would result in indeterminate output column ordering, the output columns will always be sorted for Python 3.5.

 .. _groupby.aggregate.cython: